-You also need to be able to differentiate between having a product in the market and having the right product at the right price and in the right market.
+Also, be able to differentiate between having a product in the market and having the right product at the right price and in the right market.

-Analyze your Market
+Analyze your Market Demand

-Find out, how’s the market positioned today as compared to when you started your business?
+At this stage, to revive your struggling business and get back on your feet, find out, how’s the market positioned today as compared to when you started your business?

 Review your Brand

 One of the causes of small business failure you’ll hardly ever suspect could be your brand performance.

 Sometimes your small business could be struggling either because you have stopped delivering on your promise as a brand or the brand itself has lost its appeal or it is not best fit for the target audience anymore.